Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 470 will be 20% faster than the Radeon RX 460 2GB in general, because of its higher bandwidth. (explain)
+Memory BandwidthIn theory, the GeForce GTX 470 should be a small bit faster than the Radeon RX 460 2GB in general. (explain)

-Texel RateThe Radeon RX 460 2GB should be a lot (more or less 80%) more effective at texture filtering than the GeForce GTX 470. (explain)
+Texel RateThe Radeon RX 460 2GB is quite a bit (about 80%) more effective at texture filtering than the GeForce GTX 470. (explain)

-Pixel RateThe GeForce GTX 470 should be a lot (about 39%) faster with regards to AA than the Radeon RX 460 2GB, and also able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 470 should be much (about 39%) faster with regards to AA than the Radeon RX 460 2GB, and will be capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison